Vincent N. Micone, III, v. UMR, INC.

 • Statements from a financial institution.

-If you have multiple Covered UDS Claims, you should upload the necessary documentation for each claim.
+If you have multiple Covered UDS Claims, you should have uploaded the necessary documentation for each claim.

 • If you wish to raise any disputes regarding a payment under the Consent Judgment, you must contact the Settlement Administrator within 30 days of receiving the payment or communication that prompts the dispute.